Inside In / Inside Out

 Inside In / Inside Out is the debut studio album by British indie rock band The Kooks.
-It was released on 23 January 2006 on Virgin Records.
-It contains the singles, "Eddie's Gun", "Sofa Song", "You Don't Love Me", "Naïve", "She Moves in Her Own Way", and "Ooh La".
+It was released on 23 January 2006, on Virgin Records.
+It contains the singles "Eddie's Gun", "Sofa Song", "You Don't Love Me", "Naïve", "She Moves in Her Own Way", and "Ooh La".
 The album was produced by Tony Hoffer of record label Virgin Records.
 Reaching No. 2 in the UK Albums Chart, the album has sold over 2,000,000 copies worldwide since its release.

 Background

-After they had signed to Virgin Records, The Kooks were reluctant to record an album straight away, stating a desire to focus more on their live performances and songwriting.
+After they had signed to Virgin Records, The Kooks were reluctant to record an album right away, stating a desire to focus more on their live performances and songwriting.
 The band has said embarking on their first live tour instead of recording an album initially helped them develop their style and sound.
 As lead singer Luke Pritchard claimed, "We didn't sit down with a blueprint.
 We just naturally developed and we didn't try to shape or mould ourselves to anything."
 As a result, they went into the studio with hundreds of songs from a variety of genres, and it took an "incredible amount of patience" from producer Tony Hoffer to shape the content into what would become the record.
 Most of the album is written about Katie Melua, whom Pritchard dated while at the BRIT School.

 Following their first tour supporting The Thrills, The Kooks recorded their debut album, Inside In/Inside Out, at Konk studios in London in 2005.